 Stressors: Physical, chemical, and biological factors that can adversely affect aquatic organisms.
 The effect of stressors is apparent in biological responses because stressor conditions are outside the conditions for which an organism is adapted.
 This leads to changes in the fitness of organisms and changes in the composition of organisms found in aquatic communities.
 Under the effect of stressors, the normal functioning of organisms is disturbed (e.g., increased metabolism, interruption of behavior) which results in negative impacts such as decreased fitness, reduced growth, increased disease prevalence, interruption of reproductive behavior, increased emigration, and increased mortality.
-Examples of stressors in aquatic systems are low levels of dissolved oxygen, suspended sediments, toxic pollutants, habitat alteration, altered hydrology, and reduced connectivity.

-2 The term "water body" is a general term that includes streams, rivers, ditches, lakes, ponds, wetlands, etc. and in this document it usually refers to an assessment unit (i.e., AUID).
+&lt;sup>2 The term "water body" is a general term that includes streams, rivers, ditches, lakes, ponds, wetlands, etc., and in this document it usually refers to an assessment unit (i.e., AUID).
 This term may refer to a segment of a stream or a lake basin.